communitybridge/docs/project-control-center-pre-release/it-services-for-a-project/source-control.md

 ![GitHub Status](https://gblobscdn.gitbook.com/assets%2F-MEMVgDuxi7j4ZpeENUY%2F-MMBvrEsjsliBZECYf7t%2F-MMBzrTuxMl6EmxWkMKU%2FStatus.png?alt=media\&token=0e6568b7-142b-4b7b-b899-50119dd69a8f)

 {% hint style="danger" %}
 If the Organization name is changed in the GitHub, you need to connect the renamed organization again.
-The renamed organization wont be automatically connected even though the organization with the old name was connected.
+The renamed organization won't be automatically connected even though the organization with the old name was connected.
 {% endhint %}

 ## Invite The Linux Foundation user to your Organization <a href="#invite-users-to-organization" id="invite-users-to-organization"></a>